kissflow/lcnc-sdk-js/README.md

 ### 1) Form Functions

-> Note: These function can be used only on button and other events inside the kissflow forms
+### Main form functions
-> Use Table:: as a prefix while using TableId
+> Note: kf.currentForm cannot be used to access child tables
 ##### Get from field
 ```js
 kf.currentForm.getField(fieldId).then((res) => {...})